 The owners were SO kind and lovely and let me snap a few photos of the waterfall and convinced me to come back and stay one day.

-I am still keen to do that and hope to in 2022.
 Nevertheless, this is such a stunning area and it makes me smile just thinking about it.
 You can read more about Kulaniapia Falls and the property here.

 Do You Need to Learn the Hawaiian Language?